Last updated: May 15th, 2022

-How often do you get to go into a massive 100,000 square foot underground bunker built for a nuclear war?
+How often do you get to go into a massive 100,000-square-foot underground bunker built for a nuclear war?
+Well, a visit to the Cold War Museum allows you to do just that!
 Thankfully, this place was never used for its intended purpose and it’s now the perfect location for the world’s largest escape room, which we got to try out after our tour of the facility.

-Things to Do Around Niagara Falls
+Fun Things to Do in Ontario: Niagara Falls

-As one of the world’s most popular natural attractions, Niagara Falls is a beauty to behold.
+As one of the world’s most popular natural attractions, Niagara Falls is a beauty to behold and one of the tourist attractions in Ontario.
 There are so many ways to experience the falls and we tried every possible way there is, except go over them in a barrel, which is not recommended.

 Helicopter rides are always awesome and you can probably imagine how cool it is to take a helicopter over one of the world’s biggest waterfalls.
 We got a birds-eye perspective of the falls and the huge cloud of mist rising into the air.
 It really looked like a hole in the Earth.
-This is definitely a once-in-a-lifetime opportunity to see a former world wonder from the sky.
+It’s definitely a once-in-a-lifetime opportunity to see a former world wonder from the sky.

 Journey Behind the Falls